Navigating Jackson County Distressed Property: Your 2026 Guide to Probate, Tax Delinquency, and Redemption

 What Happens When You Owe Back Taxes in Jackson County?

 Property tax in Jackson County is due December 31 each year.
-Miss that deadline and penalties start immediately — 1% per month on the unpaid balance, compounding month after month.
-By August, the county places delinquent properties on the auction list for tax lien certificate sales under RSMo Chapter 140 (Tax Sales).
-Once your property hits that list, the clock isn't ticking anymore — it's counting down.
+Miss that deadline and penalties start immediately, up to 2% per month on the unpaid balance, compounding month after month.
+After about three years of unpaid taxes, the county refers the property to the 16th Circuit Court for its court-supervised Delinquent Land Tax sale under RSMo Chapter 141.
+Once your property is in that process, the clock isn't ticking anymore, it's counting down to the court's sale.

 The math on catching up rarely works in your favor.
 Back taxes, 1% monthly interest, penalties, and potential legal fees compound fast.
 A home worth $185,000 can accumulate $10,000 or more in tax debt over just a few years.
 By the time you add attorney fees to contest the sale, you may owe more than the property is worth.